 THE STORY OF JOSEPHINE BELL in The Gates of Eden was initially inspired by the account of my great-great-grandmother, Mary Ann Barton Allen.
-She joined the Mormon Church in England, in spite of the taunts of her older siblings, and at age 14 left a life of child labor and sailed for America.
+In spite of the taunts of her older siblings, she joined The Church of Jesus Christ of Latter-day Saints in England, and at age 14 left a life of child labor and sailed for America.

 The girl joined the ill-fated Martin Company, pulling a handcart over several mountain ranges to Brigham Young’s remote desert kingdom.
 On that trip more than 200 people died from starvation, exposure, exhaustion and disease.
 Wolves followed the camps, waiting to devour the bodies of the dead.

 Mary Ann was stranded in the Wyoming Territory by winter storms and bitter cold.
 For her party, the journey turned into a death march.
 She ate the hides and feet of cattle to survive, and grieved the death of her father, who was wrapped in a blanket and left under a tree.

 When rescuers from Salt Lake finally arrived, Brigham Young’s son, Joseph, passed over Mary Ann with the comment, “Well, here is another dead girl.”
 He was startled when she opened her eyes, and freed her by chopping her hair from the ice.

 The survivors of Mary Ann’s party straggled into the Salt Lake Valley in late November, and in the shuffle for a home, the girl soon ended up as the plural wife of a man almost four decades older than herself, old enough to be her grandfather.